By: Kumudika Perera

 Platforms for the Public

-The Central Environmental Authority has published elaborate guidelines on how to accommodate public during the scoping phase.
-Listed here are several platforms for public to participate in environmental decision making.
+The Central Environmental Authority has published elaborate guidelines on how to accommodate the public during the scoping phase.
+Listed here are several platforms for the public to participate in environmental decision-making.

 - Committee meetings